Station Name: BRADFORD EXCHANGE

 Date of visit: January 2005

-Notes: The original Lancashire & Yorkshire Railway terminus in Bradford was situated at Adolphus street, but the facilities were inadequate and inconveniently situated.
+Notes: The original Lancashire & Yorkshire Railway terminus in Bradford was situated at Adolphus street, but the facilities were inadequate and inconveniently sited.
 The station was closed to passengers in 1867 and the line was extended into Exchange station situated closer to the city centre near to the wool exchange, after which it was named.

-By the 1880's this too was outgrown and a 'new' 10 platform Exchange station was built on the site.
-The terminus was modeled on London Kings Cross with two arched roofs, each 100 feet wide and 450 feet long.
-It was a joint project between the L&YR & the Great Northern.
 Each company had five platforms which were operated independently from each other; crossing over meant using Mill Lane junction half a mile up the 1 in 50 gradient out of the station.
 There were two separate booking offices, an arrangement which continued until January 1940.

 Bradford Exchange Station in spring 1967